mathematica-pub/frontend-shared-packages/projects/demo-app/documentation-generator/README.md

 # Regenerating documentation

-Run this when either a) adding new components or b) updating documentation to include any revised comments
+Run this when either a) adding new components / modifying component code or b) updating documentation to include any revised comments

 1. `npm run compodoc:build`
-2. `python documentation-parser.py`
+2. `python documentation-parser.py` (run from this file's directory)